leon4rd/test/README.md

-## Why didn’t the skeleton cross the road?
-Because he had no guts.
+## Why couldn't the kid see the pirate movie?
+Because it was rated arrr!